Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Recommended if... you want to avoid the crowds and lines that form daily at the Whitney Museum ticket office.

-If you buy your tickets to the Whitney Museum of New York online and in advance you will pay only 23 euros on the Hellotickets website.
-However, if you travel with children, family or have access to a special discount, you may get better prices.
+If you buy your tickets to the Whitney Museum of New York online in advance you will pay only 32 ¤ on the Hellotickets website.
+However, if you are traveling with children, family or have access to a special discount, you may get better prices.

-It is also a very valid option to buy tickets at the box office and the rate you get will be very similar (21.50 euros), although as mentioned above, you will lose the advantages of acquiring the priority ticket (preferential access, free cancellation and guided tour).
+It is also a very valid option to buy tickets at the box office and the rate you get will be very similar, although as mentioned above, you will lose the advantages of acquiring the priority ticket (preferential access, free cancellation and guided tour).

 Take advantage of special group discounts

-However, if in your case you are a free soul, one of those who like to improvise and do not mind going through the ticket office (even if it takes you more time), take note of these reduced prices because I'm sure they interest you.
-The following groups will be able to access the museum for only 15.5 Euros.
+However, if you are a free soul, one of those who like to improvise and do not mind going to the ticket office (even if it takes you longer), check if you can benefit from a reduced price for belonging to the following groups:

 • Seniors over 65 years old,